schmoelder/diss/doc/02_model_based_design/03_model_solution.md

 This stencil-based reconstruction enables high-order schemes that preserve mass conservation.
 However, as described by Godunov's theorem, linear high-order schemes cannot maintain monotonicity, resulting in oscillations near steep gradients {cite}`Godunov1959`.
 To address this issue, nonlinear reconstruction techniques are commonly applied, such as slope limiters {cite}`Blazek2015` or weighted essentially non-oscillatory (WENO) schemes {cite}`Lieres2010`.
-The WENO scheme is particularly suitable for chromatographic systems with sharp concentration gradients, as it balances accuracy, stability, and robustness.
+The WENO scheme is particularly suitable for chromatographic systems with sharp concentration fronts, as it balances accuracy, stability, and robustness.
 For these reasons, the WENO scheme is implemented in **CADET-Core** and used in this work {cite}`Leweke2018`.

 % Finite Elements Method